Hitesh-Jena/Bullets-and-Walls-C21-/README.md

 Download and unzip.
  Then run on 200ok web server.
-Then submit the link given by 200ok and ur DONE!
+ Then click on the second link and it will start a download.
+ Unzin=p that and run on 200ok and it will work.